Play to Win

 By Sally J. Schmidt

 It got me thinking about the times I’ve had unfavorable initial impressions of lawyers.
-While we’re taught not to judge a book by its cover, when they lack further information people do exactly that.
+While we’re taught not to judge a book by its cover, without any further information, people do exactly that.

-I remember reading a quote by Michael H. Goldberg, a former executive director of the National Basketball Coaches Association and sports agent, about his bow ties.
-He said:
+When Michael H. Goldberg, a former executive director of the National Basketball Coaches Association and sports agent, was asked about his bow ties, he said:

 “I started out just wearing them during the summer, but then when I got into the sports business, I found that people would remember me and be like, ‘Oh, you’re the guy with the bow tie.’
 And I thought, Well, that’s not bad, that’ll be my little brand.”

-In fact, it was such a memorable part of who he was that when he passed away last year, many NBA coaches wore bow ties to their games.
+In fact, it was such a memorable part of who he was that when he passed away, many NBA coaches wore bow ties to their games.

 Back in the day, there was a business best-seller titled “Dress for Success.”
 It was based on some research that showed the impressions that people had of others were typically based solely on their dress.
 Unfortunately, the book provided a recipe for dressing for business.
 Everyone looked the same.
 It was terrible.